Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

   𝄞everyday; lipikara c̄out looking, then /look|trace (printer required|paper to window (manager)?)?/, then freehand; while chanting the pronounciation to be fair; i should do this c̄ every langauge, and improve my handwriting #art_styles
-    only for brahmi (point of origin), devanagari (sanskrit wikipedia; i think),.; maybe even /(south)?east/ scripts, but indic eye training is my higher priority
+    only for brahmi (point of origin), devanagari (sanskrit wikipedia; i think),.; maybe even /(south)?east/ scripts, but indic eye training is my higher priority swastika, om,.; where do these come from? indus script! #cryptic_breadcrumbs yantra, mantra,..

 prabhupada
  they say h'was from india; i think i still have monkey magic on vhs, but no player (yet)